piougy/CzechIdMng/Realization/backend/tool/README.md

 ./
  ├── tool                           ⟵ [required] Here is idm-tool.jar (+lib or one-fat-jar).
  ├── product                        ⟵ [required] Here is product .war artefact (e.g. idm-9.7.14.war, idm-10.1.0.war or extracted folder idm-10.1.0).
 Can be downloaded from our nexus.
- ├── modules                        ⟵ [optional] Here are project modules, third party libraries, connectors.
-Lookout: all dependencies have to be here (third party libraries are not resolved automatically for now).
+ ├── modules                        ⟵ [optional] Here are project modules and connectors.
+Third party module libraries (dependencies) could be here too, but is resolved automatically - see bellow.
  ├── frontend                       ⟵ [optional] Here can be custom frontend files - czechidm-app frontend module, localization can be overriden, e.t.c
  |   ├── config                     ⟵ frontend configuration (by profile, stage - see https://github.com/bcvsolutions/CzechIdMng/blob/develop/Realization/frontend/czechidm-app/config/README.md)
  |   ├── czechidm-modules           ⟵ additional frontend modules (or overriden core module files, e.g. localization)